livestreamx/pytest-markers-presence/README.rst

 Features
 --------

-* List not staged (unit, integration or system) test classes
+* List not staged test classes and not classified functions
 * List missed Allure BDD tags for traditional test classes and functions (exclude fixtures and other incompatible objects)